Siraj Choudhary appointed as NCML MD, CEO

 He has over three decades of work experience, of which 16 years were in leadership roles in the agriculture and food space.

 NCML is a leading organisation providing a bouquet of commodity based services under a single umbrella.
-(AGENCIES)
+(PTI)

 Siraj Choudhary appointed as NCML MD, CEO